emmajanedrews/base-template/_posts/2017-10-05-a-look-at-our-market-2016-vs--now.md

 Another notable statistic is the rise of overall home sales, which have increased by 21%.
 Additionally, **home sales over $500,000 are up 28%.** Home sales over $1 million, though, are the same as they were in 2016.

-Two other things that haven’t changed much are interest rates and inventory.
+Two other things that haven’t changed much are interest rates and inventory.&nbsp;

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.